hsharrison/open-source-science-workshop/syllabus.md

  - the Unix shell, and
  - general best practices.

 ## Motivation

-Most scientists these days must have a certain amount of computer literacy in order to collect and analyze data.
+Us scientists need a certain amount of computer literacy in order to collect, analyze, and visualize our data.
-We often learn how to do one specific thing at a time, when it comes up (e.g., how to do FFT in Matlab.)
+We often learn how to do one specific thing at a time, when it comes up (e.g., how to do FFT in Matlab).
 Because most of us are self-taught, we never learn general software-development principles, such as how to organize code for easy reuse.
 As a result, scientists often waste time due to duplicated effort.
 We continually run into problems that have already been solved by software developers.